 With Gábor Király having become the oldest player to appear at a EURO, EURO2016.com gives some credit to the most venerable performers in the competition's history.

-They say there is no substitute for experience and there have been times in UEFA European Championship history when this has proved the case – the prime example being Arnold Mühren, who provided the cross for Marco van Basten's astonishing top-spin volley in the 1988 final against the Soviet Union.
-He was 37 years and 23 days old at the time, setting a record for the oldest player to pick up a winners' medal.
+Football: not necessarily a young man's game.
+Proof?
+When Arnold Mühren provided the cross for Marco van Basten's astonishing top-spin volley in the 1988 final against the Soviet Union, he was 37 years and 23 days old.
+The Netherlands' success made him the oldest player to pick up a EURO winners' medal.

-Muhren was fortunate because not all players can bow out in a blaze of glory.
-Germany duo Lothar Matthäus and Jens Lehmann set their own records on their final international appearances but while the latter had to settle for a runners-up medal in 2008, the former suffered elimination from the group stage in 2000.
-UEFA.com takes a closer look at the tournament's oldest contributors.
+Not all players bow out in a blaze of glory.
+Germany duo Lothar Matthäus and Jens Lehmann set their own records on their international swansongs but while the latter had to settle for a runners-up medal in 2008, the former suffered elimination from the group stage in 2000.
+UEFA.com takes a closer look at the tournament's more senior contributors.